 Personal Essay Information: Your personal essay should include personal information about yourself and your educational and career goals.
 However, do not merely list activities, honors, and awards.
 Instead, help the selection committee understand your uniqueness.
 To accomplish this, it would be a good idea to write in the first person (use "I").
 Try to make yourself come to life as an individual, a student, and a future member of your chosen profession.
 Remember, the committee has to read many applications.
 You must make the committee understand why it should choose you for the scholarship rather than someone else whose record might appear almost identical to yours.
 Your essay weighs heavily in the committee's decision.

 Applications can be filled out either on paper or electronically:

-Your application, personal essay, official ACT score, official high school transcript, and two recommendation forms must be received by mail, fax, email, or electronically by March 4, 2016.
+Your application, personal essay, official ACT or SAT score, official high school transcript with cumulative GPA, and two recommendation forms must be received by mail, fax, email, or electronically by March 3, 2017.

 Your applicant is applying for the Mary Jane Dockeray Scholarship for students pursuing a career in science.
 The award for $1,500 is applicable to any two or four-year college or university.
 Your honest and candid completion of this form is requested.
 Note: The information will be treated in a professional and confidential manner and will be used solely to assist the Regional Math and Science Center in the selection process for this scholarship.